Santa Maria a Vico: Main sights

 The Basilica of the Assumption of the Most Holy Mary mentioned above is among the oldest monuments of the town: the original structure was realised in the Gothic style of the early 16th century; however, after the Baroque restoration of the church, which took place in the second half of the 1700s, only few Gothic elements survive, such as the bell tower and part of the facade.

 The cloister of the church stores up a marble replica of the Standards of the Aragon dynasty.
 After the earthquake of the 1730, the columns of the cloister were secured, with the addition of blocks to the original structure.

-Even though the church and the cloister were not built until 1492, the project of a church devoted to the Virgin Mary dates back to 1460, when Ferdinand I of Naples claimed that in case of victory over the Capetian House of Anjou, at the time set in Arienzo, he would have erect a church.
+Even though the church and the cloister were not built until 1492, the project of a church devoted to the Virgin Mary dates back to 1460, when Ferdinand I of Naples claimed that in case of victory over the Capetian House of Anjou, at the time set in Arienzo, he would have to erect a church.
 In 1480 he renewed his vow, praying for the Virgin to grant him another victory: this time the battle took place in Apulia, where his army was fighting the Turk invasion.

 The Aragonese army won on this occasion as well, yet despite his vows, Ferdinand I did not order the construction until 12 years later.

 The Chiesa Parrocchiale di San Nicola Magno, the church dedicated to the patron saint of the town, was commissioned in 1762 by the then bishop of Sant'Agata de Goti, Sant'Alfonso de' Liguori, to replace the pre-existing church from the 17th century, Santa Maria la Nova.

-In Piazza Umberto I, a square placed in the historical centre of the town, a number of statues evoking and celebrating the old crafts can be found: the majority of them were placed in 1990s and have a private committee, but some date back to the 2010s, distancing themselves from the craft theme, and bearing the memory of the migration of many Italians in the post-war period.
+In Piazza Umberto I, a square placed in the historical centre of the town, a number of statues evoking and celebrating the old crafts can be found: the majority of them were placed in the 1990s and have a private committee, but some date back to the 2010s, distancing themselves from the craft theme, and bearing the memory of the migration of many Italians in the post-war period.

 In 2019, street art recalling the history, main monuments and personalities of Santa Maria a Vico was completed.
-The piece was created in partnership with the students of the Giovanni XXIII institute, which also offered the wall used for the project.
+The piece was created in partnership with students of the Giovanni XXIII institute, which also offered the wall used for the project.